fyrox-book/fyrox-book.github.io/src/rg3d/tutorials/fps/tutorial-1/tutorial-part-1.md

 ![Floor](./tutorial1-rusty-editor-floor.jpg)

 Next we need to add physical body to the floor to not fall through it.
-This is very simple, click `Create -> Physics -> Rigid Body` then right-click on the rigid body in the World Viewer and click `Add Trimesh Collider`.
-The last step is to bind the floor 3D model with the rigid body, to do that drag'n'drop the rigid body on the floor entry in the World Viewer.
+This is very simple, click `Create -> Physics -> Rigid Body` then right-click on the rigid body in the World Viewer and click `Create -> Physics -> Collider`.
+Next we need to bind the floor 3D model with the rigid body, to do that drag'n'drop the floor entity to the rigid body.
+Now we need to configure the collider of the rigid body.
+Select it and go to Inspector, find Shape property and select Trimesh from the dropdown list.
+Next, click `+` sign in Sources and then drag'n'drop floor entity to `Unassigned` entry while holding `Alt` on the keyboard.
+By doing this, we've added a source of geometry for triangle mesh collider.

 ![Floor Body](./tutorial1-rusty-editor-floor-body.jpg)